jeremyButtler/alnSeq/README.md

 ## The direction matrix

-AlnSeq stores each direction in two bits for the Needleman and Waterman alignments.
+The two bit option for the Needleman and Waterman in alnSeq stores each direction in two bits.
   These bits are packed into an 8 bit integer.
-This reduces the directional matrix size by 4, but comes at the cost of slower speed.
+This reduces the directional matrix size by 4, but comes at the cost of slower speed (about 2x slower).
 This also means that only one direction is stored, instead of all possible alternatives.

 ## The scoring matrix (Needleman/Waterman)